-Penske Power Systems will return to Pacific this week showcasing MTU's ability to deliver on its commitment to the Governmental customer.
+Penske will return to Pacific this week showcasing MTU’s ability to deliver on its commitment to the Governmental customer.

-Penske Power Systems will be displaying an MTU 1163 propulsion diesel engine, a Sauer WP5500 compressor, and a model of the MTU12V4000U83 charging unit – as unveiled by Penske Power Systems in a world first at Pacific two years ago.
+Penske will be displaying an MTU 1163 propulsion diesel engine, a Sauer WP5500 compressor, and a model of the MTU12V4000U83 charging unit – as unveiled by Penske in a world first at Pacific two years ago.

-The MTU1163 display will be a tangible representation of Penske Power Systems capability to deliver relevance to the defence customer via our ability to develop and deliver projects that upgrade, update, and refresh power systems and compressors once installed within defence platforms and applications.
+The MTU1163 display will be a tangible representation of Penske's capability to deliver relevance to the defence customer via our ability to develop and deliver projects that upgrade, update, and refresh power systems and compressors once installed within defence platforms and applications.

 As found in Anzac-class frigates, the Armidale-class patrol boats, the Hobart-class destroyers, and soon, the Hunter-class frigates, future submarine (Attack-class) program, and Arafura-class offshore patrol vessels, the 1163, 396, and 4000 series engines – of which the U83 charging unit is a derivative – and WP5500 compressor are significant components of key Australian navy programs.